Email clients on linux

 With that caveat, what are my options?
 On Linux I can choose between various dissatisfactions:

-The rule for Linux mail clients is everyone hates them all and no-one has improved substantially over the interface designs of the 90s, excepting those that have but have missed out something else essential in the process.
+The rule for Linux mail clients is everyone hates them all and no-one has improved substantially over the interface designs of the 90s, excepting those that in doing so but have missed out something else essential to email.
 Every alternative has a faintly broken-hearted air, as if the authors were briefly determined to do it right this time before giving up like all the others.
 Nonetheless, many mediocre stalwart options are… there, still drifting along.
-They are mostly still mostly functional and somewhat buggy, as they have been since their hearts broke.
+They are often mostly functional and somewhat buggy, as they have been since their heartbroken authors gave up on their dreams.
 Pace jwz, I do not believe that Zawinski’s Law of Software Envelopment applies any longer.
 The dominant dynamic now is better summarized

 Every program that expands until it can read mail competently will be replaced by one which is less competent.